Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - WordPress version 5.5.1

-You can download the source code of child theme of this tutorial from the link below.
+You can download the source code of the child theme of this tutorial from the link below.

-Custom Fields Tutorial - source code child theme (748 downloads )If you want to install this child theme on your site, I recommend to download and install fresh WordPress and make sure you have the TwentyTwenty theme installed.
+Custom Fields Tutorial – source code child theme (1428 downloads )If you want to install this child theme on your site, I recommend downloading and installing fresh WordPress and making sure you have the TwentyTwenty theme installed.
 Then install this child theme and activate it on your WordPress site.